Swift42/sa_notif/README.md

   When the timer reaches 0, you will get a notification.

 Notes:
   You need to initiate the mining from the "Manage Fleet->Mining OPs" page.
   Starting the mining from "Mining Operations" is not supported currently.
   If you reload the Sage Labs page, the script and all timers are removed.
+  If you put your computer into standby mode, the timers may not work correctly.
   This script currently doesn't check if you deny the transaction in your wallet.
   This script comes without any warranty :-)

 Troubleshooting:
   If Chrome puts your background tab to sleep, try to add labs.staratlas.com to the memory saver exclude list here: chrome://settings/performance